pakkk/StatsBomb/README.md

 This is a repository for tracking StatsBomb data which is divided in three parts: models, statistics and webservices.

+### Common project

+*StatsBombCommon*: common code for the most of projects of this repository.

 ### Model project

-*StatsBombModels* contains the source code of every model defined in the official specifications (competitions, matches, lineups, events and three-sixty)
+*StatsBombModels* contains the source code of every model defined in the official specifications (competitions, matches, lineups, events and three-sixty).

 ### Statistics projects